 Now let’s get into how to successfully host a hit-a-thon fundraising event.

 As with all fundraising events, the fundraising goal is the most important place to begin.
 Decide how much you want to raise and where the funds will be sent.
 Then review the costs required to host a hit-a-thon fundraiser.
 One of the best things about hosting a hit-a-thon fundraising event is that the event costs are minimal.
 Still, costs will be incurred and may include the following:

 - T-shirts and other prizes for the top fundraisers and best hitters

 - Marketing materials (i.e. a crowdfunding website and printing – pledge sheets, posters)

 Then decide how much is needed in addition to the costs to successfully achieve the fundraising goal.
 After deciding on the top-line fundraising goal, establish the registration fee (if any) and the minimum fundraising goal for each participant to successfully achieve the goal.
 For example, if the fundraising goal is $20,000 and there is a goal of having at least 150 participants, each participant should aim to raise a minimum of $133.
-Communicating reasonable individual goals provides a higher chance for the participants to achieve their goal.
+Communicating reasonable individual goals provides a higher chance for the participants to achieve their goals.

 You’ll need to use a fundraising event budget at this stage of the game, to plan smart.

 Next, it’s time to determine the logistics – where and when will the event be held?
 Here are some items to consider: